-TAAAC-EM has been co-developed by Addis Ababa University (AAU) and University of Toronto (UofT) faculty volunteers from the Department of Medicine and the Department of Family and Community Medicine, and Division of Emergency Medicine.
-TAAAC-EM provides one month blocks of teaching three times a year to the EM residency program at the Tikur Anbessa Specialized Hospital (TASH) by two volunteer UofT faculty and a postgraduate resident.
-Since the inception of TAAAC-EM over 30 UofT faculty have taught on site accompanied by a UofT senior resident, always reviewed as one of the best rotations.
+TAAAC-EM has been co-developed by Addis Ababa University (AAU) and University of Toronto (UofT) faculty volunteers from the Divisions of Emergency Medicine in the Department of Medicine and the Department of Family and Community Medicine.
+TAAAC-EM provides one-month blocks of teaching three times a year to the EM residency program at the Tikur Anbessa Specialized Hospital (TASH) by two volunteer UofT faculty and a postgraduate resident.
+Since the inception of TAAAC-EM over 30 UofT faculty have taught on site accompanied by a UofT senior resident.
 Teaching trips cover a longitudinal, three-year curriculum through didactic teaching sessions, practical seminars, and bedside clinical supervision.
-TAAAC-EM also provides academic support from Toronto that includes program resources, mentorship, operational research and support, telesimulations and input into curriculum development.
+TAAAC-EM also provides academic support from Toronto that includes program resources, mentorship, operational research and support, telesimulations, and input into curriculum development.

 Program Contact Information

 - Maintaining a global health partnership during the COVID-19 pandemic: a road map from the Toronto Addis Ababa Academic Collaboration in Emergency Medicine

 - Emergency medicine and its development in Ethiopia with emphasis on the role of Addis Ababa University, School of Medicine, Emergency Medicine Department

 - A program to reduce nurse attrition rate in a tertiary care emergency medicine department in Addis Ababa, Ethiopia

 - The clinical profile and acute care of patients with traumatic spinal cord injury at a tertiary care emergency centre in Addis Ababa, Ethiopia